Our top pick for

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and CenterPoint Energy's overall score of 30.91 (as at 08/01/2020) is nothing to write home about – landing it in it in the 60th percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and CenterPoint Energy's overall score of 29.93 (as at 12/31/2018) is pretty weak – landing it in it in the 60th percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like CenterPoint Energy is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).

 Governance score: 3.06/100

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
 CenterPoint Energy scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that CenterPoint Energy has, for the most part, managed to keep its nose clean.